ruby-vietnam/hardcore-rule/README.md

 - When you register a topic and fail to deliver that you MUST pay 10$.
 This money will be used to purchase ACM account for paper reading purpose.
 - Contact @huydx to join room

+#Faq
+- You scare to join
+  - me too, so don't need to scare :)
+- You don't know how to read a paper?
+  - take a look at http://cseweb.ucsd.edu/~wgg/CSE210/howtoread.html